Skip Navigation

 While that is directed to pastors, it is equally applicable to every youth grouper and parent.
 We have a responsibility to remember that the church is ruthlessly grounded on Jesus Christ’s entirely selfless act.
 And that as members of that church we are to treat that gift, and the others who have received it in kind.
 We are not to chase mystic experiences and subjective impressions.
 We aren’t supposed to bail when we can’t “get connected.”
 We are meant to stick our feet in the mud and die meeting the needs of our brothers and sisters in Christ, because of Christ who did exactly the same for them.

-This article was originally published on Rooted, on May 11, 2017.
+This article was originally published on Rooted on May 11, 2017, and shared with permission.